 Notes from Aleppo

 Notes from Aleppo is a free web app, based on the multimedia storytelling platform Slices, optimized for mobile devices.
 In 8 online episodes, Touma follows Aleppo’s residents in their efforts to restore daily life in a war-torn city.
+The app is desinged to put the experience through the mobile phone central, while making the web based content available on desktop PCs as well.
+As a result episodes from these projects can easily be shared with international online media.

 Notes from Aleppo